 The indentures governing the Charter Holdings notes permit Charter Holdings to make distributions to Charter Holdco for payment of interest or principal on the convertible senior notes, only if, after giving effect to the distribution, Charter Holdings can incur additional debt under the leverage ratio of 8.75 to 1.0, there is no default under Charter Holdings' indentures and other specified tests are met.
-For the quarter ended June 30, 2005, there was no default under Charter Holdings indentures and other specified tests were met.
+For the quarter ended June 30, 2005, there was no default under Charter Holdings' indentures and other specified tests were met.
 However, Charter Holdings did not meet the leverage ratio of 8.75 to 1.0 based on June 30, 2005 financial results.
-As a result, distributions from Charter Holdings to Charter Holdings to Charter Holdings notes permit Charter Holdings and its subsidiaries to make specified investments in Charter Holdico or Charter, up to an amount determined by a formula, as long as there is no default under the indentures.
+As a result, distributions from Charter Holdings to Charter or Charter Holdco are currently restricted and will continue to be restricted until that test is met.
+During this restriction period, the indentures governing the Charter Holdings notes permit Charter Holdings and its subsidiaries to make specified investments in Charter Holdco or Charter, up to an amount determined by a formula, as long as there is no default under the indentures.